3 July 2009

 The overall Protein experiment series will last 3-4 months comprising 3 subsequent crystallisation cycles.
 The final set of organic protein macromolecules will be returned to Earth on the upcoming Shuttle flight 2J/A (STS-127) for detailed analysis in various European science labs.
 The European Drawer Rack is a multi-user experiment facility hosting currently the Protein Crystallisation Diagnostics Facility, which is an advanced ISS research payload for the investigation of problems of protein crystallisation in space.

 European Physiology Modules

+On 30 June Mike Barratt successfully completed his third session of the 3D Space Experiment.
 This human physiology study investigates the effects of weightlessness on the mental representation of visual information during and after spaceflight.
 Accurate perception is a prerequisite for spatial orientation and reliable performance of tasks in space.
 The experiment has different elements including investigations of perception of depth and distance carried out using a virtual reality headset and standard psychophysics tests.